See the glittering falls of Zimbabwe.

-It might not be the highest or the widest waterfall in the world, but the Victoria Falls are without a doubt one of the jewels of Africa.
+It might not be the highest or the widest waterfall globally, but Victoria Falls is undoubtedly one of Africa’s jewels.

 There is truly no other experience that comes close to the emotions you will feel when you first lay your eyes on the Victoria Falls.
 You hear the torrential rush of water long before you see it and you see the spray which fills the sky from many kilometres away.